Missouri Route 13: Route description

 Route 13 begins at the Arkansas state line in Blue Eye.
 After leaving the town, it travels through the rugged countryside of the southwest Missouri Ozarks, part of the Mark Twain National Forest.
 Route 13 forms a 3 mi concurrency with Route 86 before bridging Table Rock Lake south of the town of Kimberling City.
 In Branson West, it leaves the national forest and forms a concurrency with Route 76 and Route 265.
 North of this, Route 13 travels concurrently with Route 248 for 2 mi.
 At Reeds Spring Junction is the southern terminus of Route 413, and old alignment of Route 13, changed in the early 2000s.
 Also at Reeds Spring Junction, U.S. Route 160 (US 160) joins to form another concurrency with Route 13.
-At Spokane, the two highways are joined by a third, Route 176.
+This intersection is in the planning phase to be a roundabout.
+Spokane, the two highways are joined by a third, Route 176.

 US 160 and Route 13 intersect Route 14 in Nixa.
 The two highways continue north into Greene County, where they enter Springfield traveling along Campbell Avenue.
 At the James River Freeway, US 160 and Route 13 turn off Campbell to travel along the freeway with US 60.
 Route 13 splits off the freeway at the next exit to turn north along Kansas Expressway.
 At Sunshine Street is the northern terminus of Route 413.
 On the north side of Springfield, Route 13 crosses Route 744 (Kearney Street) and Interstate 44 (I-44) less than 1 mi north.
 It then passes near the Ozark Empire Fairgrounds and the Dickerson Park Zoo and leaves the city as a divided highway.
 A project begun in 2009 and completed on June 21 of that year, turned the existing I-44 interchange into a diverging diamond, which was the first of its kind in the nation.
 In addition to costing $2.5 million compared to around $8 million for a complete rebuild, this has also helped ease congestion at the interchange by making lefts onto the on-ramps "free lefts" by lanes shifting into opposite lanes when passing over the bridge.